PolymerBootstrapElements/bs-button/README.md

     polyserve

-Once running, you can preview your element at `http://localhost:8080/components/bs-button/`, where `bs-button` is the name of the directory containing it.
+Once running, you can preview your elements at `http://localhost:8080/components/bs-button/`, where `bs-button` is the name of the directory containing it.